RuizeHan/DAN4Ass/README.md

 # DAN4Ass
-Multi-view Multi-Human Association with Deep Assignment Network
+Multi-view Multi-Human Association with Deep Assignment Network, in IEEE TIP 2022.

 ## New
 The datasets used in this work are released to the public.